Hamunii/ToiletLeechIsReal/Assets/Unity.md

 The enemy spinning animation on the beastiary entry background is a video file, and you can make one yourself by for example using the decimate (if you have a lot of geometry) and wireframe modifiers.

 > [!IMPORTANT]
-> Unity Editor on Linux has [bad support for video files](https://docs.unity3d.com/Manual/VideoSources-FileCompatibility.html), so you might want to [encode your video to VP8 using FFmpeg](https://trac.ffmpeg.org/wiki/Encode/VP8).
+> Unity Editor on Linux has [bad support for video files](https://docs.unity3d.com/Manual/VideoSources-FileCompatibility.html), so if you are using Linux, you might want to [encode your video to VP8 using FFmpeg](https://trac.ffmpeg.org/wiki/Encode/VP8).
 Unfortunately, Blender does not have an option to encode to VP8.

 ### Adding Things To An Asset Bundle